seanrmeyer/twitter-decahose-pyspark/README.md

 # Using Twitter Decahose with Great Lakes <!-- omit in toc -->

+This tutorial covers the process for obtaining access to twitter data, filtering to a subset of tweets based on multiple keywords, and conducting a simple analysis using Jupyter Notebook and PySpark on Great Lakes HPC.

 ## Table of Contents <!-- omit in toc -->
 - [U-M Great Lakes HPC](#u-m-great-lakes-hpc)
 - [PySpark Interactive Shell](#pyspark-interactive-shell)